Become a Teacher in Maryland

 - Advanced Professional Certificate (APC), issued to teachers who have met all of the above requirements and earned a master's degree, or completed a minimum of 36 semester hours of post-baccalaureate course work which must include at least 21 semester hours of graduate credit

-Most states require tests to show competency in Basic Skills as well as in the desired Subject Area.
-For Basic Skills, Maryland requires either the PPST (Pre Professional Skills Test) or a passing score on the SAT, ACT, or GRE.
+Most states require tests to show competency in basic skills as well as in the desired subject area.
+For basic skills, Maryland requires either the Pre Professional Skills Test (PPST) or a passing score on the SAT, ACT, or GRE.
 For Subject Area Competency, the Praxis II: Subject Tests are used.

 Maryland residents are eligible for the Applegate/Jackson/Parks Future Teacher Scholarship as well as the TEACH Grant, a grant which gives financial aid to students in return for an agreement to teach in a high-need school.

-The average teacher in Maryland makes $61,420 per year, which is 121% of the state average income.
-Maryland is one of the highest paying states to teach in, and provides additional pay support to teachers working in high needs schools and shortage subjects.
-Salary schedules are left up to the individual school districts.
-This sample salary schedule from the Montgomery County Public Schools shows teacher’s earning $46,400-$103,600 depending on education and years of experience.
-More salary schedules can be found on the Department of Education website.
+In Maryland, teachers earned an average of $65,265 in 2012-13, according to the National Center for Education Statistics.
+Maryland is one of the highest paying states to teach in and provides additional pay support to teachers working in high-needs schools and shortage subjects.
+Salary schedules are left up to individual school districts.
+An example of a salary schedule can be found on Montgomery County Public Schools website.